Skip to main content

 • Generally manage your assets and legal affairs.

-A Guardian will have the same powers as if he or she were your parent and you were the child, including but not limited to:
+A Guardian will have the same powers as if they were your parent and you were the child, including but not limited to:

 • Decisions on where to live;